20Tauri/DoxyDoxygen/README.md

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/template.gif)

-Of course, class templated or not are also supported
+Of course, class (with template or not) are also supported

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/templateclass.gif)

 ### Rewrap and reparse an existing documentation

 The wrap the comment, press <kbd>Alt</kbd>+<kbd>Q</kbd>.
-DoxyDoxygen know the Doxygen commands and will NOT put unproper line break.
+DoxyDoxygen know the Doxygen commands and will NOT put invalid line break.

 Better: <kbd>Alt</kbd>+<kbd>Q</kbd>, by default, reparse the documented object and may detect missing/renamed/deleted parameters field